DearestDreamWish/Psychosis-Cure/README.md

 + It's important that the person develops a comfort zone and from there expands it on own pace.

 # For understanding:

++ All the psychic can be stored differently with the will or control.
+Discipline can help.
+This technique can be used to repair damage.

++ When the brain is in a conflict with something external then the brain tries to calm itself in something experienced, whatever it has experienced can make itself calm even something things, that the person dislikes.
+It's like falling back or having a backup.

++ Avoidance technique: Stop the drama, be calm.
+Prevent the development of brain drama.
+If it's not possible to stop it, then analyze it and problem solve it.

++ Brain breaking: If you miss something important in an important situation, forget something important or remember several things at the same time in a disorganized way.

++ If you are in doubt and have to choose, the brain can be "split".
+The greater the stress, the greater the division.
+The more choices, the more divisions.

 + Mind's eye: The mental faculty of conceiving imaginary or recollected scenes.